yumh1/AgentNetworkProtocol/README.md

   <img src="/images/protocol-layer-design.png" width="50%" alt="Protocol Layer Design"/>
 </p>

-- 🔒 **Identity and Encrypted Communication Layer**: Built on W3C DID (Decentralized Identifiers) specifications, establishing a decentralized authentication scheme and end-to-end encrypted communication solution on existing web infrastructure.
+- 🔒 **Identity and Encrypted Communication Layer**: Based on W3C DID (Decentralized Identifiers) specification, we build a decentralized authentication scheme and end-to-end encrypted communication solution on existing mature web infrastructure.
+This enables agents across any platforms to authenticate each other without relying on centralized systems.
-- 🌍 **Meta-Protocol Layer**: A protocol for negotiating communication protocols between agents, crucial for evolving the agent network into a self-organizing, self-negotiating efficient collaboration network.
+- 🌍 **Meta-Protocol Layer**: The meta-protocol is a protocol for negotiating communication protocols between agents.
+It is key to evolving agent networks into self-organizing, self-negotiating efficient collaboration networks.
-- 📡 **Application Protocol Layer**: Based on semantic web specifications, enabling agents to describe their capabilities and supported application protocols, and manage these protocols efficiently.
+- 📡 **Application Protocol Layer**: Based on semantic web specifications, this layer enables agents to describe their capabilities and supported application protocols, and efficiently manage these protocols.

 ### Code Implementation